 All changes are compulsory for competitions and matches as from 1 June 2020, although competitions which start before that date may implement them earlier or delay their implementation until no later than the start of the next competition.

 The International Football Association Board (IFAB) members were pleased that the changes to the Laws of the Game for 2019/20 – particularly with regard to the goal kick, the substitution procedure, the use of red cards(RCs) and yellow cards (YCs) for team officials, and no attackers being allowed in the defensive wall – have had such a positive impact on the game at all levels.

 Download the Laws of the Game 2020/2021 Changes and clarifications in English here.

 For any 2019 or 2018 grade 7, grade 8 or grade 9 referee, the grassroots re-certification course is performed entirely online through the U.S. Soccer Learning Center

 U.S. Soccer has transitioned to a new Learning Center/Registration Database for grassroots referees.
 All your license information that resided in the old database has been migrated to the U.S. Soccer Learning Center.
 In addition, the STSR will no longer be using our web site member sign-in for registration and re-certification of grassroots referees.

-You must create a Profile in order to access your information, enroll for grassroots related courses and register starting now with U.S. Soccer for 2020.
+You must create a Profile in order to access your information, enroll for grassroots related courses and register starting now with U.S. Soccer.